-- checking that the corrent (current approved) version of the patient information sheet and consent form are used - checking information on the consent form is complete and legible - checking that the patient has completed/initialled all relevant sections and signed and dated the form - checking that an appropriate member of staff has countersigned and dated the consent form to confirm that they provided information to the patient - checking that an appropriate member of staff has made dated entries in the patient's medical notes relating to the informed consent process (i.e. information given, consent signed, etc.) - giving the patient a copy of their signed consent form, patient information sheet, patient diary and patient contact card - adding details of all consented patients to the informed consent form log - following registration/randomisation: adding the patient trial number to all copied of the consent forms, which should be filed in the patient's medical notes and investigator site file
+- checking that the current approved version of the patient information sheet and consent form are used - checking information on the consent form is complete and legible - checking that the patient has completed/initialled all relevant sections and signed and dated the form - checking that an appropriate member of staff has countersigned and dated the consent form to confirm that they provided information to the patient - checking that an appropriate member of staff has made dated entries in the patient's medical notes relating to the informed consent process (i.e. information given, consent signed, etc.) - giving the patient a copy of their signed consent form, patient information sheet and patient contact card - documenting and providing details of the consent process to UCL CTC following registration/randomisation: adding the patient trial number to all copies of the consent forms, which should be filed in the patient's medical notes and investigator site file.